2014 FIVB Men's Volleyball World Championship qualification (CSV)

-The CSV qualification for the 2014 FIVB Volleyball Men's World Championship saw member nations compete for three places at the finals in Poland.
+The CSV qualification for the 2014 FIVB Men's Volleyball World Championship saw member nations compete for three places at the finals in Poland.
 The two best-ranked teams from the 2013 Men's South American Volleyball Championship, plus one team from the qualification tournament qualified for the 2014 World Championship.

 Participating nations

 7 CSV national teams entered qualification.
 Uruguay later withdrew.